mpletz/BrickFEM/README.md

 Figure 3: Definition of the bricks used in the model (a $2\times2$ brick and a $2\times4$ base-plate) and the positioning of them in the assembly.
 The green coordinates state the locations of the instances <code>loc</code> of the bricks.
 The load in the model is applied using a rigid cylinder with a displacement <code>u</code>  in x-direction (which can be defined in the <code>explicit_par</code> dictionary).
 </p>

 Figure 4 shows the shape and coordinate system origin (green x) of the four possible brick types `regular`, `plate`, `tile`, and `base-plate`.
 The height without stud $h$ for the plate and tile is only one third of a `regular` brick.
 The y-origin of the bricks lies in the bottom plane for all brick types except for the `base-plate`, where it lies at the bottom of the stud.
 The x- and z-coordinates of the origin of the brick lie in the center of the upper left stud.
-When referring to studs of a brick, this is done in terms of their indices $i_x$,$i_z$, with $i_x$ and $i_z$ starting at 1.
+When referring to studs of a brick, this is done in terms of their indices $i_x$, $i_z$, with $i_x$ and $i_z$ starting at 1.

 ![](images/brick-origins0.png)
 <p align="center">
 Figure 4: Brick options in the model with their corresponding geometry and the origin of the coordinate system (marked as a green <code>x</code>).
 Note that the upper left midpoint of the stud is defined as the origin.
 The position where bricks with type <code>'regular'</code> or <code>'plate'</code> are divided into two parts and then connected using tie-constraints is also shown.
 </p>

 In the sub-dictionary `bc` of `assembly`, the boundary conditions are defined.
 It needs the part id and the name of the set that should be fixed.
-Possible sets are `'BOTTOM'`, `'TOP-FACES'`, and `'STUD-ij'` for the bottom face, all top faces, or top face of the stud with index $i$=$i_x$ and $j$=$i_z$, respectively.
+Possible sets are `'BOTTOM'`, `'TOP-FACES'`, and `'STUD-ij'` for the bottom face, all top faces, or top face of the stud with index $i=i_x$ and $j=i_z$, respectively.

 Loads that should be applied on sets via reference points work like the boundary conditions: The part number and the `set_name` must be stated.
 Then, a reference point is automatically created in the center of that set, and all nodes in the set are rigidly coupled to this reference point.
 The displacements and rotation angles of the RP can be stated using the parameters `ux`, `uy`, `uz`, `rotx`, `roty`, or `rotz`.
 If one or more of those displacements is not stated, this displacement is free in the model.